lsst/ap_pipe/doc/lsst.ap.pipe/pipeline-overview.rst

+.. py:currentmodule:: lsst.ap.pipe

 .. _pipeline-overview:

 ###########################
-Overview of the AP Pipeline
+Overview of the AP pipeline
 ###########################

 :doc:`lsst.ap.pipe <index>` is a data processing pipeline for Prompt Data Products.
 It is a Command-Line Task which operates on ingested raw data in a Butler repository.
 It also requires appropriate calibration products and templates.
-As it runs, `lsst.ap.pipe.ApPipeTask` generates calibrated exposures, difference images, difference image source catalogs, and a source association database.
+As it runs, `ApPipeTask` generates calibrated exposures, difference images, difference image source catalogs, and a source association database.

 The initial motivation for `lsst.ap.pipe`, information about one of the original test datasets,